Growing number of Ukrainians seeking asylum wait at the border

-SAN YSIDRO, Calif. – Mexican immigration authorities estimate that about 1,500 Ukrainians are waiting in Tijuana to seek asylum in the United States.
+SAN DIEGO – Mexican immigration authorities estimate that about 1,500 Ukrainians are waiting in Tijuana to seek asylum in the United States.

-According to Mexican immigration officials with Ayunamiento Tijuana, only about 150 Ukrainians are being let into the U.S daily due to the limited number of Customs and Border Protection officers processing claims.
+Only about 150 Ukrainians are being let into the U.S. daily due to the limited number of Customs and Border Protection officers processing claims, according to Mexican immigration officials with Ayunamiento Tijuana.

 The growing number of Ukrainians at the border has led Tijuana Mayor Montserrat Caballero to open up a gym to allow Ukrainians to stay there while they wait for their name to be called.
 About 350 Ukrainians are staying inside the Benito Juarez sports center, said Enrique Lucero with Ayunamiento Tijuana.